Delboy/DryDrops/README.md

     ![Products-Whats-Hot](assets/images/products-whats-hot.png)

 - #### Sorting
-    - The sort-by box is located to the top right of the products section on medium and large screens, and centered on smaller screens.
+    - The sort-by box is located to the top right of the products section on medium and large screens, and centred on smaller screens.
     - Clicking the box opens up a dropdown menu with various options on how to sort the products.

     ![Products-sort](assets/images/products-sort.png)